-I loved the story Kiyosaki shares.
+I loved the story Kiyosaki shared.
 When he tells people there’s money to be made in buying and fixing real estate people reply they don’t wanna fix toilets.

 Kiyosaki says it’s silly that people look at the small detail instead of looking at the bigger picture and bottom line.

-To me, more than example of looking at the detail, this is a typical example of letting your ego get in the way of what you really want.
-And a typical example of sacrificing long term goal achievements for short term pain.
+To me, more than an example of looking at the detail, this is a typical example of letting your ego get in the way of what you really want.
+And a typical example of sacrificing long-term goal achievements for short-term pain.

 Read more on cynicism: